jsdelivrbot/awesome-react-boilerplate/docs/client.md

 $ gulp createComponent --name MyComponent
 ```
 ##### create your component manualy
-1. Go to `component/` folder and add your own component.
+1. Go to `component/` folder and add your own component. add `dmb.` prefix to the component name.

 #### <a name="coreComponent"></a>`Core Components`